JaneliaSciComp/G4_Display_Tools/docs/pcontrol.md

 __Note__: This command seems to respond slowly.
 The MATLAB code has some fallback and potential manual intervention: if the stop_log fails, MATLAB tries again after 100ms.
 If that still fails, a popup window asks the user to manually stop  the log file.
 If you use the TCP/IP command, try to use a similar strategy.

-This is a two-byte command with the lenght `0x01` and command `0x40`.
+This is a two-byte command with the length `0x01` and command `0x40`.

 ```python
     # … initiate the connection (see above)